Delicious and Easy Smoked Salmon Dip Recipe

 Instructions

-• Transfer to serving dish.
+• Serve: Transfer to a serving dish.
 Add the remainder of the salmon pieces to the top of the salmon/cream mixture and sprinkle with the optional smoked salt.
+Serve with crostini.

 Notes

-The difference in flavor between store bought cold smoked salmon and this method is huge.
-If you don’t have a smoker you can still use store bought, but look for “smoked” salmon.
+If you have a smoker we recommend smoking your salmon for this dip.
+The difference in flavor between store-bought smoked salmon and this method is huge.
+If you don’t have a smoker you can still use store-bought, but look for “smoked” salmon.

 Lox can also work with this recipe, although go light on the salt until after you taste the dip with the lox, then season.